weaverplatform/weaver-nifi/README.md

 ## CreateIndividual

 This component allows the user to set the component-property 'individual' to a static value or, if avaible, flowfile attribute value usage.
 The static and attribute value will refer to the _META.id of an Weaver.Entity Object.
-In conclusion, the component either looks which value to use/retrieve and communicates to the weaver-sdk-java to create a new Weaver Entity (Individual) Object.
+In conclusion, the component either looks which value to use/retrieve and communicates to the weaver-sdk-java to create a new Weaver Entity (Individual) Object, which will further be used as parent to the other processors.

 ## CreateValueProperty